 The first session in this module will deal with the conceptual and legal basis of software licensing with particular reference to copyright.
 It will consider the basis and evolution of copyright and how it operates to protect software including by reference to relevant case law.

 The second session will consider the nature and content of software licences, why they are needed, how they operate, and the key negotiating points that typically arise in IT transactions.

 The third session will focus on open source software.
 It will consider the various commonly used open source licences.
 Analysis will also be provided of particular aspects that merit the attention of IT lawyers, for example risk management in connection with due diligence where open source might be present in assets falling within the scope of the transaction.

-The aim of the SCL Foundations of IT Law Programme series is to provide a foundation for lawyers who are qualified practitioners (2- 5 years PQE) who have decided that they want to specialise as IT lawyers.
-SCL's two year rolling programme of twelve modules will cover all the key areas of practice in IT law.
-By attending the SCL seminar programme you can be confident that you will have the know-how and understanding to advise effectively across the whole range of IT law issues.
+The aim of the SCL Tech Law Essentials Programme series is to provide a foundation for lawyers who are qualified practitioners (2- 5 years PQE) who have decided that they want to specialise as IT lawyers.
+SCL's programme of twelve modules will cover all the key areas of practice in IT law.
+By taking this programme you can be confident that you will have the know-how and understanding to advise effectively across the whole range of IT law issues.